October 30, 2017 - Link coming soon

 She is co-founder of Survivors of the Shield (SOS) and passed legislation that protects pension benefits, provides full scholarships, and was instrumental in creating a four-year scholarship to St. John's University.
 She is responsible for the street renaming of Charles Street, corner of Bleecker Street, P.O.
 Brian Murray Way.
 Kathleen is a speaker, advocate, and tireless supporter of family members of police officers who have experienced loss.

-Kathleen Murray Moran holds a BA in Journalism (Magna cum Laude) and an MA in English from SUNY Stony Brook.
-She has taught writing and literature at Suffolk Community College for twenty-five years.
+Kathleen Murray Moran has taught writing and literature at the State University of New York for twenty-five years.
 She is the widow of Brian Murray, and the co-founder of Survivors of the Shield (SOS).
 As a cofounder of SOS, a New York City police widows’ organization providing social, economic, and emotional support to surviving spouses of police killed in the line of duty, Kathleen has given speeches in front of audiences of over one thousand people, has helped organize and secure funding for the bomb squad’s 100th anniversary dinner, has appeared on Sixty Minutes, NBC Live at Five, and given numerous interviews.

 She was also instrumental in passing legislation that led to former Governor Mario Cuomo’s COPS Agenda.
 She has worked with State Senator Dean Skelos to establish full scholarships for line of duty widows and children to all SUNY schools, and a four-year scholarship to St. John’s University.
 She has worked with the office of the governor of New York, Crime Victims Board, and the Commissioner of Motor Vehicles, to ensure officers killed in the line of duty are recognized and to secure benefits for their families.